i2p/i2p.www/i2p2www/spec/plugin.rst

 To run shell scripts or other external programs, see [ZZZ-141]_.

 To work on both Windows and Linux, write a small Java class that checks the OS type, then runs ShellCommand on either the .bat or a .sh file you provide.
+A generalized solution for this was added in I2P 1.7.0/0.9.53, the "ShellService" which performs state tracking for a single command and communicates with the ClientAppManager.

 External programs won't be stopped when the router stops, and a second copy will fire up when the router starts.
-To work around this, you could write a wrapper class or shell script that does the usual storage of the PID in a PID file, and check for it on start.
+This can usually be mitigated using a ShellService to perform state tracking.
+If that is unsuitable to your use case, you could write a wrapper class or shell script that does the usual storage of the PID in a PID file, and check for it on start.

 Other plugin guidelines